-- The NZC Theory of Change, NZC Indicators Sets and the NZC PCP Impact Framework template will be key resources that indicate the expected direct and co-benefits' interconnections with the intermediate outcomes, mapped along cities' Pilot Impact Pathways. - Resources provided to the cities for this topic will include a list of co-benefits to be considered as short, mid to long-term outcomes expected to be achieved and measured for pilot activities.
-This list will build on the current work and resources being developed as part of the MEL Framework & Impact Logic and as well as the Knowledge Repository available on the NZC Portal. - Guidance from the NZC Portal on selecting technological solutions and services will support Pilot Cities on assessing externalities and identifying and tagging any risks of infringing upon the DNSH principles when deploying innovations.
+- The NZC Impact Logic will be a key resource that will indicate the expected direct and cobenefits' interconnections with the intermediate outcomes mapped along cities' Pilot Impact Pathways. - Resources provided to the cities for this topic will include a list/menu of co-benefits to be considered as short, mid to long-term outcomes expected to be achieved and measured for pilot activities.
+This list will build on the current work and resources being developed as part of the MEL Framework & Impact Logic and the NZC Taxonomy of technological solutions and services. - Guidance from the NZC Platform on selecting technological solutions and services will support Pilot Cities on assessing externalities and identifying and tagging any risks of infringing upon the DNSH principles when deploying innovations. - The MEL Framework and the Impact Logic elaborated in the previous section shall guide Pilot Cities to determine risks and unintended consequences of their interventions, while adhering to the climate and environmental priorities of the EU and cause no significant harm to them.

-- The Impact Framework and the Impact Logic elaborated in the previous section shall guide Pilot Cities to determine risks and unintended consequences of their interventions, while adhering to the climate and environmental priorities of the EU and cause no significant harm to them. - Pilot Cities Reporting Templates will include metrics and visualisation of key co-benefits, based on the data procured from Pilot Cities." - The catalogue of technological and emission domain-specific solutions covered as a part of the Knowledge Repository is presented with all the relevant co-benefits for each solution mapped.
-This Knowledge Repository is currently available on the NZC Platform (Portal) and constantly being updated with newer resources and solutions.
+- Regarding the Platform, the Call & Grant Management Module will be used for operational management of all reporting for pilot activities, which will include metrics and visualisation of key co-benefits, based on the data procured from Pilot Cities." - The library of technological and emission domain-specific solutions covered as a part of the Knowledge Repository shall be tagged with co-benefits for each solution mapped.

 - Are you considering a wide range of co-benefits or indirect impacts expected to be achieved from the NZC pilot activities? - What are the interactions or interconnections of the identified co-benefits with each other?
 Which are they complementarities or synergies?
 Are there any conflicts or negative consequences of indirect impacts?
 How could they be grouped or clustered? - When along the pilot activities timeline are these co-benefits expected to emerge?
-(Think of short-term, mid-term and long-term co-benefits). - How could you connect with other city departments, citizens and communities, based on relevant cobenefits to foster new collaborations? - How will the co-benefits measured and evaluated to enable learning from their integration or achievement?
-Which are the hard-to-measure indirect impact that require creative data collection, analysis, and synthesis methods? - How are the envisioned co-benefits embedded as outcomes within the Impact Pathways for your proposed pilot activities?
+(Think of short-term, mid-term and long-term co-benefits). - How could you connect with other city departments based on relevant co-benefits to foster interdepartmental collaborations? - How will the co-benefits measured and evaluated to enable learning from their integration or achievement?
+Which are the hard-to-measure indirect impact that require creative data collection, analysis, and synthesis methods? - How are the envisioned co-benefits embedded as outcomes within the Theory of Change for your proposed pilot activities?